 Whether or what we owe the EU as a divorce settlement has caused much political heat and a wave of mudslinging and fake news in the tabloids.
 In a recent Facebook post I attempt to summarise the facts of the matter.

 We owe money to the EU as and when we leave because like most political organisations, the EU runs a deficit budget system.
 We also have commitments made before we voted to leave so have committed ourselves up to the end of the financial framework period, which is 2020.
-Please see the full post for some facts and figures on what we owe the EU and why.

 Will our beaches be safe after Brexit?